dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 ### Create a pivot table in data visualizer using an enrollment program indicator from the Malaria case notification,investigation and response

-Open the table "MAL-CS- Pregnant, last 6 months."
+Open the table "CBS - Measles/Rubella # specimens collected
+, last 6 months."
 This is the table that you will create.
 You can explain the layout to the participants before continuing.

 Clear your inputs by going to Favorites -> New.